Updated

 PEG ratio answers a critical question: "Am I paying a fair price for this company's growth?"

 Before buying any growth stock, always calculate its PEG.
-You might discover that the 'expensive stock' with a high P/E is actually cheaper per unit of growth than the "bargain" with a low P/E.
+You might discover that the 'expensive stock' with a high P/E is actually cheaper per unit of growth than the "bargain" with a low P/E. Combine PEG with other stock fundamentals for a complete analysis.

 This makes the difference between looking at price and understanding value.